Chennai to Cochin Temple & Backwater

 Day 3: Mahabalipuram – Pondicherry (120kms) (B)

 Drive to Pondicherry check-in at the hotel.
 Visit Auroville an experimental community founded in 1968 by the spiritual leader Mirra Alfassa as a town where people from all over the world could live in harmony.
 Its focal point is the Matrimandir, a futuristic, spherical temple covered in gold discs.
 Pondicherry Museum houses a fantastic collection of bronze sculptures of god and goddess, a wide gathering of temple lamps, handicrafts, and art.
 Drive or walk through stunning French Quarters, charming mustard streets, colonial villas, and vibrant Tamil settlements.
 Besides a very picturesque view of the lovely alleys and narrow lanes, you can also marvel at the gorgeous architecture of the French colonial settlements which include the French consulate, Raj Nivas, Government Square, Churches & French schools.
 An evening to relax on the beach.
 Overnight at the hotel.

 Day 4: Pondicherry – Thanjavur (180kms) (B)

 Drive to Thanjavur via visiting Nataraja Temple dedicated to the dancing posture of Lord Shiva at Chidambaram.
 Constructed during the 10th century when Chidambaram used to be the capital of the Chola dynasty, the architecture of the temple represents the link between arts and spirituality.

 Next drive to Gangaikonda Cholapuram built in Tamil style of architecture with a square plan.
 The temple complex includes Nandi Mandapa, Alankar Mandapa, Maha Mandapa, Mukha Mandapa, and Ardha Mandapa.
-And Darasuram Temple a storehouse of art and architecture with 85 feet high vimana.
+And Darasuram Temple is a storehouse of art and architecture with 85 feet high vimana.
 The front mandapam itself is in the form of a huge chariot drawn by horses.
 The temple has some exquisite stone carvings.
 The main deity’s consort Periya Nayaki Amman temple is situated adjacent to the Airavateshwarar temple.
 Arrive Thanjavur check-in & overnight at hotel.

 Day 5: Thanjavur – Chettinad (140kms) (B)